-This is a set of lecture slides containing the essential course materials.
-The slides are provided to students in order to reduce writing time and to increase thinking/discussion time in the classroom.
+A set of lecture slides containing the essential course materials will be provided to students via OWL.
+The slides are provided in order to reduce writing time and to increase thinking/discussion time in the classroom.
 The slides, however, do not contain everything that will be discussed in the lecture, and hence, the students should not assume that the slides represent the entire lecture contents.